ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Mostly cloudy.
-High near 64, with temperatures falling to around 62 in the afternoon.
-South southwest wind 12 to 16 mph, with
-         gusts as high as 26 mph.<br></div>
+         <h3>Today</h3>Cloudy, with a high near 58.
+South southwest wind 13 to 16 mph, with gusts as high as 26 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>A slight chance of rain showers between 1am and 4am.
 Mostly cloudy.
-Low around 56, with temperatures rising to around 59 overnight.
+Low around 58, with temperatures rising to around 60 overnight.
          South southwest wind 16 to 21 mph, with gusts as high as 33 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Wednesday</h3>Partly sunny.
-High near 72, with temperatures falling to around 68 in the afternoon.
+High near 72, with temperatures falling to around 69 in the afternoon.
 South southwest wind 8 to 15 mph, with
          gusts as high as 26 mph.<br></div>
    </p>
    <p>